I’m about to reveal a list of the best Lightroom plugins used by professional photographers.

 Here in 2023, there are tons of Lightroom extension plugins available to download.

-There are so many, in fact, that finding the best Lightroom plugins for your photography style and editing workflow could take forever (especially if you take advantage of all the free trials out there).
+So many, in fact, that finding the best Lightroom plugins for your photography and editing workflow can take forever.

 Most of the best Lightroom plugins today offer much more than a single function.